jhsu802701/howto_rails_profile_pic/README.md

 * You should be comfortable using my [GenericApp gem](https://github.com/jhsu802701/generic_app) for starting new Ruby on Rails projects.

 ## What's the point?
-This document shows how to give users the option of adding a profile avatar.
+This document shows how to give users the option of adding a profile picture.

 ## Why isn't this provided by GenericApp?
 Not all apps require this feature.
-Storing the user avatars uses up disk space, which may be an issue if your app has a sufficiently large number of apps or if your production environment (such as a free Heroku account) gives you only a small amount of disk space.
+Storing the profile pictures uses up disk space, which may be an issue if your app has a sufficiently large number of apps or if your production environment (such as a free Heroku account) gives you only a small amount of disk space.